jhawe/gameoflife/README.md

 heatmap, thereby showing a profile of the so far calculated updates.
 * Environment can be reduced to a non-infinite environment
 * Different possibilities of start cell assignments, including random assignment of cells.
 * **GOD**-mode.
-Anytime during the GOL life cycle, the user can simply click or click-drag with the left mouse button to toggle the cells below the moise pointer*.
+Anytime during the GOL life cycle, the user can simply click or click-drag with the left mouse button to toggle the cells below the mouse pointer*.

 ## Controls